 If your results are normal, our Director of Nursing may not reach out to you.
 If you do not receive a call or a text message, then there is nothing for you to worry about.

-If our Director of Nursing is concerned about any of your lab results, she will call you within 3 weeks of your visit to Helping Hands Health and Wellness Center.
+If our Director of Nursing is concerned about any of your lab results, she will send you a text message within 3 weeks of your visit to Helping Hands Health and Wellness Center.

 Do you provide care for children or perform school physicals for children?

 No. We only serve adult patients age 18 and over.